ChristeenaJose/Email_Validator/README.md

 # Project
-A small website with Svelte (Svelte is a modern JavaScript framework for building fast and lightweight web applications.) which has the following functionalities
+A small website with Svelte (Svelte is a modern JavaScript framework for building fast and lightweight web applications.)
+Application has the following functionalities
 ##### 1, In a Textbox you can enter an e-mail-address.
 ##### 2, The address has to be validated.
 ###### - If the address is not valid, a message should be shown